matter-labs/zksync-lite-docs/docs/dev/events.md

 ## Filtering events

 Once the connection is established, the client is required to send a text message with his events interests.
-Note, that you can only do it once, if your you want to change your filters, you have to create a new connection.
+Note, that you can only do it once, if you want to change your filters, you have to create a new connection.
 You can find the detailed documentation on filters [here](../api/events.md#Filters).

 ```javascript
 ws.on("open", function open() {